Skip to main content

 ABOUT Greg Chafuen

-Greg Chafuen serves as legal counsel for Alliance Defending Freedom’s Center for Public Policy.
-He focuses on legislation impacting religious liberty at the state level.
-Prior to joining ADF, Chafuen spent three years as a white-collar defense litigator at Weil, Gotshal & Manges in Washington, D.C. and one year as a law clerk to the Hon.
+Greg Chafuen serves as senior counsel for Alliance Defending Freedom’s Center for Public Policy.
+He crafts legislation and advises government officials on policies that promote religious liberty and other civil rights.
+Since joining ADF in 2020, Chafuen has authored state and federal legislation defending fundamental civil rights.
+He regularly provides testimony and legal analysis on how proposed legislation will impact constitutional freedoms and advises lawmakers and policy organizations on the importance of laws and policies that protect First Amendment rights.
+Prior to joining ADF, Chafuen spent three years as a white-collar defense litigator at a prominent law firm in Washington, D.C. and one year as a law clerk to the Hon.
 Alice Batchelder on the U.S. Court of Appeals for the 6th Circuit.
 Chafuen earned his J.D. from Notre Dame Law School, graduating cum laude in 2015.
-While at Notre Dame, he served as president of the Notre Dame chapter of the Federalist Society, a member of a journal’s editorial board, and a member of the moot court board.
-He is a 2013 Blackstone Fellow and a Rumsfeld Foundation Fellow.
+While at Notre Dame, he served as president of the Notre Dame chapter of the Federalist Society.
 Chafuen is admitted to the bars of Virginia and Washington, D.C.